Our HTS technology

 Adaptable

-Our suite of patented technologies allows us to customise the design of our magnets to meet specific requirements, such as field quality and ramping speed.
-This includes the creation of UHF magnets that can be ramped up and down quickly without degradation, and applications with rapid or continual changes in magnetic field (e.g. AC applications).
+Our suite of patented technologies allows us to customise the design of our magnets to meet specific requirements, such as field strength, field quality and ramping speed, including for applications with rapid or continual changes in magnetic field (e.g. AC applications).

 Scalable